-Services that are covered for you What you must pay when you get these services hearing aids through NationsHearing.
-Please contact NationsHearing by phone at (877) 200-3586 (TTY:711) or online at ageright. nationsbenefits.com for more information or to schedule an appointment.
+Services that are covered for you What you must pay when you get these services hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+20% coinsurance You pay these amounts until you reach the out-of- pocket maximum.
+Supplemental benefits We also cover the following: • Routine hearing exam \$0 copayment Limit 1 visit every year • Hearing aid fitting and evaluation \$0 copayment Prescription hearing aids \$1,600 every 2 years for both ears combined Our plan has partnered with NationsHearing to provide your supplemental hearing services not covered by Medicare.
+You must obtain your prescription hearing aids through NationsHearing.
+Please contact NationsHearing by phone at 1- 877-200-3586 (TTY: 711) or online at agerightadvantage.nationsbenefits.com/hearing for more information or to schedule an appointment.
 HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

-Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: \$0 copayment for each Medicare-covered service.
-Prior authorization is required.
-Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies

-Home infusion therapy

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies \$0 copayment You pay these amounts until you reach the out-of- pocket maximum.
+Prior authorization is required .
+Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-Covered services include, but are not limited to:
+Covered services include, but are not limited to: You pay the applicable cost-sharing for each service obtained.
+Please refer to the 'Durable medical equipment (DME) and related supplies' and 'Medicare Part B prescription drugs' sections in this benefits chart for applicable cost-sharing.

-- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+- Professional services, including nursing services, • furnished in accordance with the plan of care - Patient training and education not otherwise covered • under the durable medical equipment benefit - Remote monitoring ٠ - Monitoring services for the provision of home infusion • therapy and home infusion drugs furnished by a qualified home infusion therapy supplier